avishek15/tsunami-advisors/DEPLOYMENT.md

 ### **If contact form doesn't work:**

--   Verify reCAPTCHA site key is correct
+-   Verify your reCAPTCHA site key is correct
--   Check Google Apps Script URL is accessible
+-   Check that your Google Apps Script URL is correct
 -   Test the Google Apps Script URL directly

-### **If you get "connection reset" errors:**

--   The `.htaccess` file should handle this
--   Make sure `.htaccess` is uploaded to the root directory

-## 🎉 **Deployment Checklist**

--   [ ] Upload all files from `dist/` to `public_html/`
--   [ ] Verify `.htaccess` file is in root directory
--   [ ] Add your domain to reCAPTCHA configuration
--   [ ] Test main page loads correctly
--   [ ] Test navigation works
--   [ ] Test contact form submission
--   [ ] Verify data appears in Google Sheet
--   [ ] Test on different devices/browsers

-## 🚀 **You're Ready!**
+## 🎉 **You're All Set!**

-Your website is fully prepared for deployment with:
+Your website should now work perfectly on Hostinger with:

--   Professional design and animations
+-   ✅ Proper routing
+-   ✅ Contact form functionality
--   Working contact form with spam protection
+-   ✅ reCAPTCHA protection
--   Automatic data storage in Google Sheets
+-   ✅ Google Sheets integration
--   SEO optimization
--   Mobile-responsive design
+-   ✅ Professional design and animations

-**Upload the files and your website will be live!** 🎯
+**Upload the files and test it out!** 🚀